csankat92/Baseball_capstone/README.md

 Data Mining
 ---

-I start my exploration by creating graphs that compare the Major League Graduation Percentage v.s features within my data.
+I begin my exploration by creating graphs that compare the Major League Graduation Percentage v.s features within my data.
 My first stop on this journey is Age Difference.

 This feature describes how old a player is versus his competition.
 Ex.
 If a player is 20 and is playing in a specific minor league where the average age is 22, his age difference will be -2.